How long have you had migraine and what type of migraine do you have?

 How do you stay positive living with migraine disease?

 I am naturally a VERY positive person and I think that has helped me immensely.
-Positivity is a bit of a rollercoaster that coincides with how my migraine are.
+Positivity is a bit of a rollercoaster that coincides with how my migraines are.
 Last year as I adjusted to this new life with chronic migraine I really struggled, but Emgality has given me the clarity to learn that there is a lot of hope and support out there.
 Support groups such as the Migraine Foundation Aotearoa New Zealand one have allowed me to connect with others who are living like me and has led me to feel less alone.
 It’s nice to moan or laugh with those who actually get you.

 I’m also very positive about progress in the migraine space in medicine.
 Last year when things took a turn, we didn’t have access to any CGRP medications in NZ and in that short space of time, I have now tried two CGRPs, the Migraine Foundation Aotearoa NZ charity has been established and there seems to be a global spotlight on migraine.
 This momentum keeps me hopeful.